MahaDAO/liquidity-contracts/README.md

 ### MasterRouter.sol

 This is the master contract where all the revenue gets collected.
-From here on, the revenue gets sent to all the different routers to get added as liquidity.
+From here on, tokens gets split and sent to all the different routers below.

 ### CurveRouter.sol